Ghanim-Marzouqi/dress-booking-docs/Dress Booking BRD.md

 *   **Objective 3: Facilitate Accurate Booking Management & Support Business Growth:** To support an increase in accurately managed and fulfilled service bookings (photo sessions and dress rentals combined) by 15% within 12 months post-launch, by making photo session requests more accessible via the web portal and overall service management (including manually entered requests) more robust.

 ### 4.2.
 Secondary Objectives
-*(No direct change needed here, but the impact is amplified by consolidating more diverse manual channels.)*
 *   **Objective 1: Strengthen Brand Image:** To elevate the LUXURIOUS BRIDE brand perception by offering a sophisticated, modern, and reliable online request platform for photo sessions and a well-organized backend for all services, consistent with its premium market positioning.
 *   **Objective 2: Improve Data Accuracy and Insights:** To establish a centralized system for accurate capture and management of booking data (for photo sessions and dress rentals, regardless of original inquiry source), client information, and service performance, enabling better-informed business decisions and identification of trends.
 *   **Objective 3: Reduce Booking Errors & Miscommunications:** To minimize errors (e.g., double bookings for photo sessions) and miscommunications associated with the current manual processes across multiple channels, leading to improved resource allocation and client satisfaction.

 ### 4.3.
 Success Metrics / KPIs
-*(Minor adjustments to reflect the multiple manual channels)*
 *   **KPI 1: Reduction in Administrative Time for Photo Session Processing:**
     *   Average time (e.g., in minutes) spent by staff processing a photo session request (from initial contact on any channel to system confirmation) (pre-app vs. post-app).
     *   Number of manual follow-ups or corrections required per photo session booking.